estherkimyunjung/TYSTHER/README.md

 3. Type bundle install, rails db:migrate, rails db:seed
 4. In terminal, type in 'rails s' to start the app.
-5. Now you are available to see in your browser URL: http://localhost:3000/login
+5. Now you are available to see in your browser URL: http://localhost:3000/login (UserName : Demo, PSW: esther123, or create an account)

 # README